XRPLF/xrpl-dev-portal/content/snippets/capacity-planning.md

 - Servicing transaction reporting information to clients
 - Maintaining varying amounts of historical data

-How you meet your `rippled` capacity planning needs depends on how you address these technical factors:
+To meet your `rippled` capacity requirements, you must address these technical factors:

 - The [configuration settings](#configuration-settings) that affect resource utilization
 - The [network and hardware](#network-and-hardware) requirements to achieve consistent, good performance across the XRP Ledger network